Skip to content

 Does home emergency cover affect my no claims bonus?

-Fortunately, many insurers allow claims on home emergency cover without affecting the no claims bonus on the main policy.
+Fortunately, many insurers allow claims on home emergency cover without affecting the no claims bonus on your main home insurance policy.
 However, it's essential to confirm this with your insurer before making a claim.

 Do landlords or tenants pay for plumbing and drainage cover?